linode/docs/docs/security/ssl/obtaining-lets-encrypt-certificates-on-ubuntu-14-04.md

 1. Familiarize yourself with our [Getting Started](/docs/getting-started) guide and deploy an **Ubuntu 14.04 LTS** image.
 Complete the hostname and timezone sections.

+2. Complete our [Securing Your Server](/docs/security/securing-your-server) tutorial to create a standard user account, harden SSH access, and remove unnecessary network services.

+{: .note}
+>
+>This guide is written for a non-root user.
+Commands that require elevated privileges are prefixed with `sudo`.
+If you’re not familiar with the `sudo` command, you can check our [Users and Groups](/docs/tools-reference/linux-users-and-groups) guide.

-2. Make sure your Linode has at least 2GB of total RAM.
+3. Make sure your Linode has at least 2GB of total RAM.
 If you are running a **Linode 1024** server, add 1GB of SWAP memory to meet this requirement.

-3. Update your server's software packages:
+4. Update your server's software packages:

         sudo apt-get update && sudo apt-get upgrade

-4. Install the `git` package:
+5. Install the `git` package:

         sudo apt-get install git